|My Personal Weight Loss Story:

 Bagels are usually high in sugar (about 25g)

 Vitamin enhanced water has about 15grams of sugar.

 Bottled smoothie like green juices have as much as 50g of sugar!

 Most frozen and packaged foods are high in sugar.

 You and I can work hard at losing weight, opting for yogurt and light and low calorie and sugar free, etc. and actually be eating worse.
 Meanwhile, we are wondering why we are not losing weight, so please read labels, at least for a little while.

-Thank you again for joining.
-This site is here for your benefit, so stay as long as you like, and return often.
+Thank you for visiting, stay as long as you like, and return often.